JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * While more that 65% of respondents to Scarmozzino et al. (2011) beileve that open data sharing is important, less than half (48%) of those say that they frequently share their own data. \cite{scaramozzino_study_2012}
 * 76% of Finnish Social Scientists were positive toward open access to their own data. \cite{kuula_open_2008}

 * time is the most frequently named cost \cite{tenopir_data_2011, kim_institutional_2012} to data sharing.
 * *54% cited as a reason in Tenopir
-* *44% mentioned time to organize data in Kim.
+* *44% mentioned time to organize data in Kim (the most frequently cited cost).
 * *Cited as a major constraint on data publication in swan (2008)\cite{swan_share_2008}

 * Other major constraints
-* *fears associated with misuse: others might use data without crediting you, might misuse data, might do something that you could/were planning to have done with it.
+* *fears associated with misuse: others might use data without crediting you, might misuse data, might do something that you could/were planning to have done with it.\cite{swan_share_2008}
-* *Ethical / legal issues around human subject data
+* *Ethical / legal issues around human subject data. \cite{swan_share_2008}